 The changes in contract assets and contract liabilities mainly arise from the difference between the time of fulfilling the obligations and the time of customer payment, and there are no other significant changes.

-- The amount of contract liabilities from the beginning of the year that are recognized b) in operating revenue in 2021 and 2020 were NTD7,122 thousand and NTD8,016 thousand respectively. - 4) Unfulfilled customer contracts
+b) The amount of contract liabilities from the beginning of the year that are recognized in operating revenue in 2022 and 2021 were NTD11,457thousand and NTD7,122 thousand respectively.